No Plateau-ing When You Take Lessons

 When a student skips 3 lesson weeks in a row, it’s no wonder why that person feels stagnant.

-Which leads to the topic of: being bored with a song or boring music.
+This leads to the topic of being bored with a song or boring music.

 There’s No Boring Music: Only Badly Performend Music